mahtokamal/OS_foundational_concepts/windows_OS_booting.md

 Spawn userinit.exe which creates an account token and creates a custom environment

 Spawn explorer.exe as the customized graphical environment.

+> [!IMPORTANT]
+> Hundreds of Processes in User Subsystem Session 1 and up are started automatically as a standard user to include administrative accounts.
+This potentially opens up the system to vulnerabilities such as:
+> Mitre ATT&CK: Boot or Logon AutoStart Execution via Registry Keys
+> Mitre ATT&CK: Boot or Logon Initialization Scripts
+> Mitre ATT&CK: PowerShell Profile Script Execution
+> The potential damage of these vulnerabilities is limited to the permissions of the account it executed on.

 5. Log
 6.